dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 - WhatIf Tool — when do you use it?
 How do you use it?
 How do you discover different outcomes?
 How do you conduct experiments? (https://pair-code.github.io/what-if-tool/)

 ## MLOps
+- MLOps: Continuous delivery and automation pipelines in machine learning - [link](https://cloud.google.com/solutions/machine-learning/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)
+- End to end hybrid and multi-cloud ML workloads - [link](https://www.kubeflow.org/docs/about/use-cases/#end-to-end-hybrid-and-multi-cloud-ml-workloads)

+### TFX
 - TensorFlow Extended, or TFX.
 You have to know the components and how to build the pipeline out of them.
-- MLOps: Continuous delivery and automation pipelines in machine learning - [link](https://cloud.google.com/solutions/machine-learning/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)
+- TFX on Cloud AI Platform Pipelines - [link](https://www.tensorflow.org/tfx/tutorials/tfx/cloud-ai-platform-pipelines)
+- TFX pipelines and components — https://www.tensorflow.org/tfx/guide/understanding_tfx_pipelines
 - Architecture for MLOps using TFX, Kubeflow Pipelines, and Cloud Build - [link](https://cloud.google.com/solutions/machine-learning/architecture-for-mlops-using-tfx-kubeflow-pipelines-and-cloud-build)

+### Kubeflow
 - When to use Kubeflow over TFX?
 When you need PyTorch, XGBoost or if you want to dockerize every step of the flow
-- End to end hybrid and multi-cloud ML workloads - [link](https://www.kubeflow.org/docs/about/use-cases/#end-to-end-hybrid-and-multi-cloud-ml-workloads)

 ## BigQuery ML
 - BigQuery ML.
 The default answer is that if your data is already in BigQuery and you want the output to also be there, you should use BigQuery ML for your modeling.
 But be aware of the limitations.